Mecklenburg-Vorpommern: Transport

 There are two airports that are currently operating in Mecklenburg-Vorpommern which are Rostock–Laage Airport and Heringsdorf Airport.
 However, residents of the state also use Berlin Brandenburg Airport and Hamburg Airport, which both can be easily reached by train and car.

 Sport

 Main sporting attractions include the German football league games of F.C.
 Hansa Rostock and the international sailing event Hanse Sail.
 If the bid for the 2012 summer Olympics in Leipzig had been successful, the sailing competitions would have taken place off the coast of Rostock.

 Notable people

-Angela Merkel's constituency is in Western Pomerania.
+Angela Merkel's constituency was in Western Pomerania during her chancellorship.